PragmaticFlow/NBomber.Docs/docs/protocols/http.md

     .Run();
 ```

-In addition to the general-purpose Send and Send&lt;TResponse&gt; methods, a set of specialized extension methods is provided for each standard HTTP verb (GET, POST, PUT, DELETE, etc.).
-These methods simplify request setup by explicitly setting the RestRequest.Method and delegating execution to the corresponding Send method.
+In addition to the general-purpose Send and Send&lt;TResponse&gt; methods, this library provides a set of specialized extension methods for each standard HTTP verb: GET, POST, PUT, PATCH, and DELETE.

+These methods, such as SendGet(RestRequest) and SendGet&lt;TResponse&gt;(RestRequest), simplify the process of sending requests by automatically setting the RestRequest.Method to the appropriate HTTP verb and internally delegating execution to the corresponding Send method.

+Available methods include:
+- SendGet(RestRequest) / SendGet&lt;TResponse&gt;(RestRequest)
+- SendPost(RestRequest) / SendPost&lt;TResponse&gt;(RestRequest)
+- SendPut(RestRequest) / SendPut&lt;TResponse&gt;(RestRequest)
+- SendPatch(RestRequest) / SendPatch&lt;TResponse&gt;(RestRequest)
+- SendDelete(RestRequest) / SendDelete&lt;TResponse&gt;(RestRequest)

+These convenience methods improve code readability and reduce boilerplate when working with specific HTTP methods.

 *You can find the complete example by this [link](https://github.com/PragmaticFlow/NBomber.RestSharp/blob/dev/examples/Demo/PingPongExample.cs).*